dpkp/kafka-python/README.md

 # Kakfa Python client

 This module provides low-level protocol support Apache Kafka.
 It implements the five basic request types (and their responses): Produce, Fetch, MultiFetch, MultiProduce, and Offsets.
+Gzip and Snappy compression is also supported.

 Compatible with Apache Kafka 0.7x.
 Tested against 0.7.0, 0.7.1, and 0.7.2